brouberol/blog/content/managing-my-infra-like-it-s-2019.md

 ## What now?

-I'm now confident that I can open some of these services to friends, if they need to.
+I'm now confident that I can open some of these services to friends, if they want to.
 I measure and monitor my own SLIs, the expiry of the SSL certificates, and can intervene from anywhere if something breaks.

 ![ssl-expiry-monitoring](https://balthazar-rouberol-blog.s3.eu-west-3.amazonaws.com/managing-infra/ssl-expiry-monitoring.png)